SafeCare

 Keeping Sprits Up

-Virtuous Humor Our jokes need to be rooted in ironic situations, clever word-play, and in our own flaws - jibes should not at the expense of the people we care for. |
+Our jokes need to be rooted in ironic situations, clever word-play, and in our own flaws - jibes should not at the expense of the people we care for.

 Hospital Cacophony

-Hospital Alarms Torment Patients Tens of thousands of alarms shriek, beep and buzz every day in every U.S. hospital.
-All sound urgent, but few require immediate attention or get it. |
+Tens of thousands of alarms shriek, beep and buzz every day in every U.S. hospital.
+All sound urgent, but few require immediate attention or get it.

 Vertical Divider